coin-or/CHiPPS-ALPS/README.md

 If you have `Doxygen` available, you can build a HTML documentation by typing

-`make doxygen-docs`
+`make doxydoc`

 in the build directory.
-If Alps was built via `coinbrew`, then the build directory will be `./build/CHiPPS-ALPS/1.5` by default.
+If Alps was built via `coinbrew`, then the build directory will be `./build/CHiPPS-ALPS/1.5.12` by default.
 The doxygen documentation main file is found at `<build-dir>/doxydoc/html/index.html`.

 If you don't have `doxygen` installed locally, you can use also find the